lgonzalezrouco/pti/p4_seg/README.md

 If possible, add a method which allows to apply this alternative and test it.
 Evaluate the method and assess the obtained results.

 2) In our exercise, "everybody" can write a new transaction.
-Think about mechanisms that to protect the execution of the transaction method (to answer in the report)
+Think about mechanisms to protect the execution of the transaction method (to answer in the report)

 3) Does our excercise store a state of something in the blockchain? (to answer in the report)